-• The designers and manufacturers apparently are not making themselves aware of all unsafe conditions which arise, as is required of them by certification rule.
+The designers and manufacturers apparently are not making themselves aware of all unsafe conditions which arise, as is required of them by certification rule.
 This is evident in the fact that there are numerous aircraft out there with given by FAA or EASA approved parts installed for which airworthiness directives have been issued.
-In Airworthiness Directive must be definition issued to correct an unsafe condition [14-16].

-• There is a huge inconsistency as to what a "Safety Directive" actually.
-All aircraft require compliance with safety directives issued to correct unsafe conditions.
+In Airworthiness Directive must be definition issued to correct an unsafe condition [5].
+There is a huge inconsistency as to what a 'Safety Directive' actually.
+All aircraft requires compliance with safety directives issued to correct unsafe conditions.
 This language seems to make evident the fact that safety directives can only be legally required when issued to correct unsafe conditions.
-Standard Practice for continued operational safety monitoring of aircraft [17, 19].
+Standard Practice for continued operational safety monitoring of aircraft [6].

-• There is no reliable data base system for safety directive research.
-Many manufacturers have very comprehensive web sites dedicated to supporting their machines.
-This is a step in the right direction, although it is still largely lacking, and it does not mention anything about manufacturers that do not provide access to quality technical support [18, 19].

-• If Airworthiness Directives requires any form of alteration to the product for which it is issued, legally speaking, prior aircraft manufacturer approval would be necessary.
-The manufacturer could simply issue a safety directive to transmit the airworthiness directives (as should be done), including the approval for the alteration, and the problem would be solved.
-But this is not happening [18, 19].
+There is no reliable data base system for safety directive research.
+Many manufacturers have very comprehensive web sites devoted to support of their machines.
+This is a step in the right direction although still very lacking, to say nothing of the manufacturers who don't provide access to good technical support [7].
+If Airworthiness Directives requires any form of alteration to the product for which it is issued, legally speaking, prior aircraft manufacturer approval would be necessary.
+The manufacturer could simply issue a safety directive to transmit the airworthiness directives (as should be done), include the approval for the alteration, and the problem would be solved.
+But this isn't happening [7].